Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Do stainless steel litter boxes smell less than plastic ones?

 Often, yes.
-Because stainless steel is non-porous, it doesn’t absorb moisture and odor the way plastic can over time.
+Stainless steel doesn’t absorb moisture or odor the way plastic can over time, so smells are less likely to linger in the box itself.

 Are stainless steel litter boxes safe for cats?

 Yes.
-Stainless steel is durable, hygienic, and widely used in food preparation and veterinary environments.
+Stainless steel is durable, hygienic, and commonly used in food preparation and veterinary settings.

 Do stainless steel litter boxes rust?